Bountiful, British Columbia: Allegations of abuse

 Peck suggested that British Columbia ask the courts whether current polygamy laws, specifically section 293 of the Criminal Code, are constitutional.
 Peck said that it was time to find out whether Canada's polygamy laws would stand.
 He said, "If the law is upheld, members of the Bountiful community will have fair notice that their practice of polygamy must cease."
 The Supreme Court of British Columbia upheld Canada's polygamy laws in a 2011 reference case.

-In July 2017, two men from the FLDS community, Winston Blackmore and James Oler, were convicted of one count each of polygamy.
+In July 2017, two men from the FLDS community, Blackmore and Oler, were convicted of one count each of polygamy.
 Blackmore and Oler are the third and fourth people in Canada history to be convicted of polygamy.
 Blackmore was found to have married 24 women and fathered 149 children.
 In June 2018, both men were given house arrest as a result of their convictions.
 Blackmore received 6 months' house arrest followed by 18 months' probation, while Oler received 3 months' house arrest and 12 months' probation.

 In August, 2017, Brandon James Blackmore and Emily Ruth Gail Blackmore were convicted of removing an underage girl from Canada for marriage in the United States.
 They were sentenced to 12 months and seven months in jail, respectively, followed by probation of 18 months, for transporting a 13-year-old girl to the U.S. in 2004 for marriage to Warren Jeffs.
-James Oler was a third defendant in this case and was acquitted, which was successfully challenged by the Crown.
+Oler was a third defendant in this case and was acquitted, which was successfully challenged by the Crown.
 In an August 2019 new trial, Oler was convicted of the same child removal charge and sentenced to 12 months in jail and 18 months' probation.
 During the trial, records revealed that Jeffs had directed Oler on June 23, 2004, to bring a 15-year-old to the U.S. for marriage.
 As of August 2011, Jeffs had been sentenced to life in prison for sexually assaulting two underage followers taken as brides.

-Alleged relations to YFZ Ranch

-A Canadian girl was taken into custody during the YFZ Ranch raid in Texas in 2008.
-Two Canadians from Bountiful travelled to Texas shortly after their daughter was removed in the raid.
-They told authorities that their 17-year-old daughter was visiting her grandmother and that they wanted to take her home.
-An observer who has compiled genealogical maps of the families said that the daughter's father helped build the YFZ compound in Texas, but her grandmother does not live there, raising questions about why the girl was in the Texas compound.